refinedev/refine/documentation/docs/api-reference/core/hooks/resource/useResource.md

 ### `identifier`

-`identifier` parameter of the current route.
+Identifier value for the current resource, this can either be the `identifier` property or the `name` property of the resource.

 ## API Reference